 Some ideas are straightforward, some are unique, others are weird and probably won’t work.
 But you want to capture all of them at the outset.
 You will prioritize and filter in the next step.

 While it’s important to not treat what others have done as prescriptive, that doesn’t mean you should ignore what’s worked for others.
 In fact, a huge source of inspiration for tests you can run will come from knowledge of strategies others have leveraged successfully.

 Once you’ve built up a list of hypotheses, you prioritize the backlog using a system called ICE scoring.
 ICE stands for Impact, Confidence, and Ease.
 For each test idea you ask three questions:

-Each factor receives 3 scores from 1–10.
+Each factor receives 3 scores from 1 to 10.
 The higher the ICE score, the sooner you want to test it.